kevinding0218/InterviewDocuments/Q and A/System Design/Design Typeahead.md

 | "am" | ["amazon", "amc", ...] |
 | "ad" | ["adidas", "adobe", ...] |
 ### Disk vs MemCached
-- Above was around Table in Database which is stored in disk, the reading speed is 1/1000 of
+- Above was around Table in Database which is stored in disk, the reading speed is 1/1000 of reading from memory
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk4MzE4MDM5LC0xMzMyNTQ5OTEwLC03MT
+eyJoaXN0b3J5IjpbMTEwNTU3MzA4MiwtMTMzMjU0OTkxMCwtNz
-M4ODc5MTMsMjEwODg4NzIyOCw4NDgwODgzMjBdfQ==
+EzODg3OTEzLDIxMDg4ODcyMjgsODQ4MDg4MzIwXX0=
 -->